EntradaAIInternal/cybersec-workspace-detection-app/README.md

-# Databricks Workspace Detection App
+# Databricks Workspace Detection Analytics Tool

 A collection of security detection notebooks for Databricks workspaces that analyze the `system.access.audit` table to identify potential security threats and suspicious activities.